Multi-resistant Gram-negative bacilli (MRGN)

 Types of resistance

-Resistance in Gram-negative bacilli occurs by several mechanisms and there are literally dozens of different resistance determinants.
+Resistance in Gram-negative bacilli occurs by several mechanisms and have different resistance determinants.
 Those that pose particular problems for hospital patients can be broadly grouped into:

 • transferable beta-lactam resistance, for example AMP-C, mostly found in E.coli and Salmonella species